CSESoc-CompClub/2025-Winter-Handbook/src/3_day_3_ai/3_7_calling_ai.md

 ### Import the OpenAI API
 > [!INFO] Info
 > We need the OpenAI library and our API key to make requests.
-The key is stored in a config file.
+The key is stored in a variable called process.env

 > [!TIP] Tip
 > ```javascript
 > import OpenAI from "openai";
->
-> import config from '../../config.json' with { type: "json" };
-> const { aiApiKey } = config;
+> const apiKey = process.env.OPENAI_API_KEY
 > ```

 ---